elastic/kibana/docs/development/core/server/kibana-plugin-core-server.httpservicesetup.registeronpostauth.md

 ## Remarks

 Runs the handler after Auth interceptor did make sure a user has access to the requested resource.
 The auth state is available at stage via http.auth.get(..)
-Can register any number of registerOnPreAuth, which are called in sequence (from the first registered to the last).
+Can register any number of registerOnPreRouting, which are called in sequence (from the first registered to the last).
 See [OnPostAuthHandler](./kibana-plugin-core-server.onpostauthhandler.md)<!-- -->.